NodeSchoolSF/interview-prep/technical_phone_screen_and_whiteboarding_practice.md

 ## Paired practice

+Let's spend about 30 minutes working on each problem.
+Afterwards, I'll explain how to approach solving it - from thought process to iterative coding to tests.
+You're not expected to have to complete the problem!
+I encourage them to go back and re-implement it (not through memorization, but through thinking through the problem from scratch again).

 I suggest pairing up into groups of 2 with your neighbor.
 Each person picks one of the questions to work on.
 One person go first and try to solve the problem on their computer (or on whiteboard, if they want to practice that) while the other person listens.
 If you'd rather work together to solve the problem instead, that's good too - but I encourage both people to

 If you're listening as your partner is solving a problem, keep the following in mind: